VOLTTRON/volttron/docs/source/devguides/walkthroughs/VC-Device-Configuration-Demo.rst

 |Reconfiguring Device|

 The reconfiguration view shows the name, address, and ID of the physical device that the virtual device was configured from.
-It also shows the name of the registry configuration file associated with the virtual device.
+It also shows the name of the registry configuration file associated with the virtual device as well as its configured path.

-A different registry configuration device can be associated with the device by clicking on the Select Registry File (CSV) button or the Import Registry File (CSV) button.
+A different registry configuration file can be associated with the device by clicking on the Select Registry File (CSV) button or the Import Registry File (CSV) button.

-The registry configuration can be edited making changes to the configuration in the editor and clicking the Save button.
+The registry configuration can be edited by making changes to the configuration in the editor and clicking the Save button.

 To make changes to the device configuration form, click on the File to Edit selector and choose Device Config.